inf112-v21/Import-TeamName/README.md

 * The selected cards will appear as text in the CONSOLE.
 * The game will proceed to execute the selected cards (As of now, only for player 1)

+--Multiplayer
+* Write in ip into server ip field, press the "find" button next to it.
+Then press join.
+Option: give yourself a name in the name field!

 ## Alternative build:
 * Navigate to repository main folder
 * mvn clean install